Yuliya-beCode/Javascript/README.md

 # Who

-- Our Project Team consists of
+Our Project Team consists of

-* Front Developer - Adriana Lazurca
+* Front Developer - Adriana Lazurca (@adriana-lazurca)
-* Backend Developer - Frances Joffany Navarro
+* Backend Developer - Frances Joffany Navarro (@frances-joffany-navarrofrances)
-* Project Manager - Yuliya Bochkovskaya
+* Project Manager - Yuliya Bochkovskaya (@Yuliya-beCode)

-* If you have any questions in regards to our project, please do not hesitate to contact us directly on GitHub
+If you have any questions in regards to our project, please do not hesitate to contact us directly on GitHub